Small Business HQ

 With these tax advantages, it becomes easier to manage your organization and retain most of your profits for business operations.

-How to Convert an S-Corp to an LLC: Statutory Conversion Method
+How to Convert S-Corp to LLC: Statutory Conversion Method

 The statutory conversion process is a streamlined conversion method that’s available in many states.
-The method allows S-Corp owners to convert an S-Corp to an LLC by filling out a few forms with the Secretary of State.
+The method allows S-Corporation owners to convert S-Corp to LLC by filling out a few forms with the Secretary of State.

-Follow the steps below to convert your S-Corp to an LLC using the statutory conversion process.
+Follow the steps below to convert S-Corp to LLC using the statutory conversion process.

 How to Convert an S-Corp to an LLC11 (1)